astronomer/astro-docs/enterprise/v0.16/06_manage-astronomer/06_upgrade-to-0-23.md

 Ensure that the following software is updated to the appropriate version:

 - **Kubernetes**: Your version must be greater than or equal to 1.14 and less than 1.19.
 If you need to upgrade Kubernetes, contact your cloud provider's support or your Kubernetes administrator.
-- **Airflow Images**: You must be using an Astronomer Certified Airflow Image, and the version of your Image must be 1.10.5 or greater.
+- **Airflow Images**: You must be using an Astronomer Certified Airflow image, and the version of your image must be 1.10.5 or greater.
 In addition, your image should be in the following format:
 ```
 astronomerinc/ap-airflow:<airflow-version>-<build-number>-<distribution>-onbuild
 ```